Landoll35/final_project/README.md

 Which countries are leading the switch to alternative energies and who are the newest changes?

+## Tools Used
+Our data cleaning was mostly done via python in jupyter notebooks.
+Pandas covered the bulk of our work, with an honorable mention to fuzzywuzzy for a crucial fuzzy_merge.
+The database was setup in PostgreSQL via pgAdmin, and hosted through Amazon RDS.
+Actual analysis of our data was carried out using the linear_model from the scikitlearn library, and final visualizations were carried out via matplotlib and Tableau.

 ## Results
 There is definitely a correlation between GDP and growth and development of renewable energy production.
 We created two linear regression models, one for 2021 and one for 2011.
 The 2021 model had a higher accuracy score (70.6%) than the 2011 model (50.6%).